micjan/truncateString/README.md

 # truncateString

-This function will shorten a string depending on some options.
+A function to shorten strings with options.

 ## How to use